 Pocket knives are, by definition, a general purpose tool.
 The category is united by the suitability of the tool for carrying in a pants pocket.
-You may choose to carry it elsewhere, but the knife is sized and designed to be in your pants pocket for easy access.
-A knife need to be portable and accessible this way for a variety of tasks.
-Specialized knives for hunting, fishing, box-cutting, kitchen use, drywall, etc, do not necessarily need to be carried in a pocket.
+You may choose to carry it elsewhere, but the knife is sized and designed to be folded and carried in your pants pocket for easy access.
+A knife needs to be portable and accessible this way for a variety of tasks.
+Specialized knives for hunting, fishing, box-cutting, kitchen use, drywall, etc., do not necessarily need to be carried in a pocket.
 Therefore, their design limitations are different.

 Pocket knives are easily lost.
 Those of you on a first-name basis with your locksmith should consider replacement cost when purchasing a pocket knife.
 If you regularly replace car and house keys well before the sheen is worn off, find a readily available and inexpensive design that you like.
 Inexpensive pocket knives still serve the purpose.
 The difference between the blade steel of a cheaper knife and that in a spendy tool like the Benchmade North Fork is noticeable, but marginal given the difference in price.
 A cheaper tool will need sharpening a little more regularly (every three months vs. every four, perhaps).
 The primary difference, as outlined in our main article, is in a far more subjective and aesthetic sense.
 Those of you multi-tasking enough to lose knives frequently are also too busy to care if the knife blade "feels" good cutting through the box of your eighteenth eBay purchase this week.